ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 28. ADDED Spooky Scary Skeleton Costumes (cosmetic for armory).
 29. ADDED Church of Bane's New Look.
 30. ADDED Staff of the Archfey.
+31. UPDATED Universal Feats to grant a bonus feat at level 13, and a bonus 11th level feat for Artificers.

 ## Listonomicon v7.0.9 Slime Edition
 Save safe?
 Yes* (*see notes)